Gunning0345/_Coursera_-Getting_and_Cleaning_Data-_Course_Project/README.md

 `CodeBook.md` - Includes further detail on the step by step instructions, as well as descriptions of the variables, data and transformations made

 `run_analysis.R` - an R script that prepares, combines, cleans and produces an individual tidy dataset

-The data was supplied and described from "<http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>"

-The dataset was downloaded from "<https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>"

 `Tidy_Data.txt` - The exported cleaned individual dataset produced after running the `run_analysis.R` script